wtvisser/OpenAPI-Demo/README.md

 ### Step 6 - Add OpenAPI and Swagger UI documentation

-We can generate OpenAPI documentation:
+We can generate also OpenAPI documentation by including an additional dependency:

     <dependency>
         <groupId>org.springdoc</groupId>